roubarbe/SuperTerm-XENON/README.md

 See [How to make my own commands](https://github.com/roubarbe/SuperTerm-XENON/wiki/How-to-make-my-own-commands%3F) for a detailed guide on how to make a working command.

+##Whoa, what are these error messages I'm getting?
+Error codes are kind-of documented in the source-code, but I recommend reading [Error Codes](https://github.com/roubarbe/SuperTerm-XENON/wiki/Error-Codes).

 ##LICENSE?
 You are free to use it, modify it, tattoo your name on it